garden-io/garden/docs/reference/module-types/jib-container.md

 [build](#build) > projectType

 The type of project to build.
-Defaults to auto-detect between gradle and maven (based on which files/directories are found in the module root), but in some cases you may need to specify it.
+Defaults to auto-detecting between gradle and maven (based on which files/directories are found in the module root), but in some cases you may need to specify it.

 | Type     | Default  | Required |
 | -------- | -------- | -------- |